neuroflip/bookmark-landing-page/README.md

 2. the css is using flex and grid layouts for the main structure of the html content.
 The burguer menu is implemented using grid layout to get the links in a second row.
 3. The header is fixed in position for usability
 4. there is only one breakpoint in mediaquery files to distinguish between small and biger screens.
 Implemented in *.l.scss files inside components.
-5. the contact form has some client validation to check if the format is an email.
+5. the contact form has some client validation to check if the format is a valid email.
 It is implememnted using a regular expression.
-The HTML validation is set to novalidate (at the html form tag) to avoid the standard html messages and allow a custom error to be shown.
+6. The HTML form validation is set to novalidate (at the html form tag) to avoid the standard html messages and allow a custom error to be shown.
-6. The original SVG for the logo is tinted using a css filter for the smartphone burguer menu and for the footer.
+7. The original SVG for the logo is tinted using a css filter for the smartphone burguer menu and for the footer.
 It is done this way to avoid to duplicate svg resources.
-7. The blue background of big images is implemented using the :before pseudo element to avoid a new div container at the markup.
+8. The blue background of big images is implemented using the :before pseudo element to avoid a new div container at the markup.
-8. WCAG Accesibility check using [https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
+9. WCAG Accesibility check using [https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh](https://chromewebstore.google.com/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
 There are still some errors and warnings because: form does not have a label for the email input (there is no label at the original design) and some Very low contrast between text and background colors errors (caused by the original design too).